5 things we learned from this weekend’s Premier League action - NewsBreak

 Harry Kane’s future remains uncertain

-The England captain had just two training sessions with Tottenham and missed their victorious Premier League opener over Manchester city.
-It was decided that the striker was not fit enough to even feature on the bench and he did not travel to the stadium, as his desire to join Pep Guardiola’s side shows no sign of abating.
-The saga looks set to continue until the end of the transfer window with Spurs needing an offer of over £150 million to get behind a negotiating table.
+The England captain had just two training sessions with Tottenham’s first team following his late return from holiday and missed their victorious Premier League opener over Manchester City the club he wants to join, with the striker deemed not fit enough even for the bench.
+The saga over his future looks set to continue until the end of the transfer window, with Spurs needing an offer of over £150 million to get behind a negotiating table.

 Liverpool and Chelsea lay down a marker